alisnichenko/research-summer2019/README.md

 and topic modelling (Mallet in Java) to provide data models for professors from universities in Canada and the US
 - Led a small group of researchers to guide through Python programming language and API structure for the research

 More specifically, I was mainly working on Twitter API data, since the goal of the research was to find out patterns and interesting nuances about the usage of emojis in White Nationalist Communication on Twitter.
-This is why I took all of raw data (12+ GB of raw Twitter API .json files) that other researches in Canada collected on their servers.
+This is why I took all of raw data (12+ GB of raw Twitter API raw dat) that other researches in Canada collected on their servers.

 One of the examples of such file: